varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 ---

 <br>
-Thank you to Prime Intellect, who sponsors my research.
+Thank you to Prime Intellect, who sponsors my research with GPU credits.
 If this blog post was useful for you, you can cite:

 ```
 @misc{